-Check out our deep dive on what renters insurance does and doesn’t cover.
+Read to learn more what renters insurance does and doesn’t cover.

 The cheapest renters insurance will have the least amount of coverage.
 If you opt for low coverage amounts for personal property (say, $10,000), personal liability ($100,000), and medical payments to others ($1,000) and you choose a high deductible ($500 to $2,500), you can conceivably get renters insurance for as little as $5 to $8 a month.
 You can compare quotes online when shopping for the most affordable renters insurance.

 For example, if you increase to the most common coverage amounts — $25,000 for personal property, $300,000 for personal liability, and $2,000 for medical payments to others — your premiums can still often be under $20 per month.